J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 $$\dbar W\geq dU+p_0\,dV-T_0\,dS$$
 - Define the _availability_ of the system as:
 $$A=U+p_0V-T_0S$$
-- Hence, _work done on the system can increase its availability_:
+- Hence, _work done on the system by an external agent can increase its availability_:
 $$\dbar W\geq dA$$
 - If the process is _reversible_, then $\dbar W=dA$
 - In other words, $dA$ is the _maximum amount of work that can be done by the system_